 205 [SSCI] Health, Healing, and Medicine Across Cultures 3 Anthropological perspective on health, disease, and medical/curing systems; relationships between culture, biology, political-economic environments, disease, and curing examined.
 Recommended preparation: ANTH 101 or 203.

-220 [EQJS] Perspectives on Race 3 Critical examination of racial classification and social hierarchy, influences of biology and culture on human variation, and differences among groups.
+220 [EQJS] Perspectives on Race and Human Variation 3 Critical examination of the history of racial classification and social hierarchy, influences of biology and culture on human variation, and differences among groups.

-230 Archaeological Methods and Interpretation 3 Archaeological fieldwork methods; lab-based analysis of archaeological materials as applied to reconstructing past human lifeways.
+230 Archaeological Methods and Interpretation 3 Archaeological methods with a focus on how we use data to reconstruct past human lifeways.
 Typically offered Spring.

-260 [BSCI] Introduction to Biological Anthropology 4 (3-3) Evidence for human evolution; evolutionary explanations of human variation; techniques of biological anthropology.
+260 [BSCI] Introduction to Biological Anthropology 4 (3-3) Evidence for human evolution; evolutionary explanations of human and primate variation; techniques of biological anthropology.
 Typically offered Spring.

-268 [BSCI] Sex, Evolution, and Human Nature 3 Human sexuality, male-female relations, cooperation, violence and parent-child relations examined cross-culturally and in nonhuman primates utilizing evolutionary and biocultural perspectives.
+268 [BSCI] Sex, Evolution, and Human Nature 3 Human sexuality, relations across sexes and genders, parenting, cooperation, and violence compared across cultures and to nonhuman primates, using evolutionary and biocultural perspectives.
 Typically offered Fall, Spring, and Summer.

 300 Field Methods V 2-8 Course Prerequisite: By instructor permission.
 Practice in methods of archaeological, ethnological, or linguistic field research.
 Typically offered Summer Session.